You shall keep a feast unto Me three times in the year.

 Following the Passover is a period of seven days (Leviticus 23) known in the Bible as the Feast of Unleavened Bread.
 Leaven must be removed from a person's house before the Feast begins.
 Removing leaven teaches Christians to be diligent in overcoming yet also teaches understanding and humility toward the sins of others.

-The dates for God's annual Feast (holy) days varies each year based on the calendar used in the Bible.
+The dates for the feasts of the Lord vary each year based on the calendar used in the Bible.
 Below are the dates when the Feast days occur for the next few years.
 Please note that Biblical days start and end at sunset.
 For example, the observance of Pentecost in 2019 begins at sunset on June 8 and runs to sunset on June 9.
 The Feast of Tabernacles for 2019 begins at sunset on October 13 and runs to sunset of October 20.

 Note that the keeping of the Christian Passover service should begin just after sunset of the previous calendar day listed below.
 For example, Passover in 2019 should be observed right after sunset on April 18.

 The Power of God

 True obedience to God cannot be accomplished without the power of his Holy Spirit.
 It was on Pentecost in 30 A.D. that God's power through his spirit was begun to be offered and available to man (Acts 2:1 - 4).